dadoming/Run_Local_Server/README.md

 It **requires sudo permissions** in order to turn off firewall.
 After executing it will turn it back on.

 ### To run:
+You can provide path to directory and port.
+Script retrieves your machine's ipv4 address.
-Just place the executable inside the desired folder and `cd` into that folder, then run in terminal:
+Or you can just place the executable inside the desired folder and `cd` into that folder, then run in terminal:
 ```
 bash run_local_server.sh
 ```
 >If you chose that then just press enter, else type the path to the desired directory.
 >Then you will be prompted to choose a port, just press enter, else change it to whatever you want.
 >If everything ran successfully you now have a HTTP server running on local network.
 >Connect your second device to the same Wi-Fi network as your computer.
 >Connect to the server by typing the **underlined text** in the search bar in your second device's browser, et voi lá!
 (You can also check it out from your personal computer typing the same!)
 >To stop server and reactivate firewall press **_Ctrl-C_**.